-Sekiro: Shadows Die Twice is the new project by FromSoftware, the creators of Bloodborne, Dark Souls and Armoured Core.
+Sekiro: Shadows Die Twice is the new game by FromSoftware, the creators of Bloodborne, Dark Souls and Armoured Core.
 The Japanese Studio is beloved across the globe nowadays, so there’s plenty of anticipation for Sekiro.

 Published by Activision, Sekiro: Shadows Die Twice is an action RPG with the quick and precise combat you’d expect FromSoftware to produce.
 However, this tale seems to focus on a far deeper narrative across an archaic Japanese setting.
 Either way, it’s shaping up nicely.